petereskandar/multi-region-webapp/README.md

 ![plot](./img/infra-v2.jpg)

-## What to excpect by applying this terraform project ?
+## What to excpect by deploying this terraform project ?
 This project supports creating resources through individual sub-modules, it's mainly based on two main modules **global** and **regional** which you can find under the **factories** directory.

 The **global** module is used to create non-region related resources "for example IAM Roles" while the **regional** module is used to create region related resources "for example an ALB or an ECS Cluster".